GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Thrower
 - uses an airburst grenade launcher to hit targets behind cover
-- destroying the grenade pouch on their back causes an explosion that hurts him
+- destroying the grenade pouch on his back causes an explosion that hurts him
 - grenades can be destroyed when shot mid-air, causing an explosion
 - elites fire their airburst launcher in volleys of 3 to make dodging harder
 - unable to shoot grenades when disrupted